akhaladok/micrometer-tips/index.md

 ```

 This works for counters and histograms, but not for gauges.
-You can find a warning in documentation that says you can not use primitive numbers with Micrometer gauges:
+You can find a warning in Micrometer documentation that says you can not use primitive numbers with Micrometer gauges:
 ![Image of Gauge Warning](/assets/img/gauge-warning.png)

 ```kotlin